nuhla/RelatedItems/README.md

 # Problem
 How to creat a component to view all the needed information of other items relating to the Viewd Item .

-# How to Get Started
-- fork the repo.
-- clone it .
-- run command "npm i'
-- run command "npm run start"

 # Used Technology
 - Mern approach.